-In addition to the technical assistance provided through the evaluation processes, The Arkansas Department of Career Education, Adult Education Division provides varied professional development through the efforts of the Arkansas Adult Learning Resource Center (AALRC) and the state office.
+In addition to the technical assistance provided through the evaluation processes, The Arkansas Division of Workforce Services - Adult Education Servicesprovides varied professional development through the efforts of the Arkansas Adult Learning Resource Center (AALRC).
 Through the AALRC, program directors, faculty and staff have access to training in educational technology, student assessments, and assisting students with disabilities along with many other topics.
 The AALRC uses a state-wide assessment of professional development needs of educators to plan professional development for the field in order to improve instructional and programmatic practices.

-The establishment and operation of professional development programs to improve the quality of instruction pursuant to local activities will continue to be a top priority for the state in order to increase the success of student outcomes.
-Trainings for local adult education/literacy providers will focus on the use of electronic resources for accessing curricula and for sharing locally produced curricula with other providers; incorporating digital and financial literacy in the classroom.
-In addition, a stronger emphasis will be placed on ensuring that materials and training incorporate research-based approaches and align with current content standards.
+The establishment or operation of professional development programs to improve the quality of instruction pursuant to local activities will continue to be a top priority for the state in order to increase the success of student outcomes.
+Training will continue for local adult education/literacy providers on the use of resources available electronically, for accessing curricula and for sharing locally produced curricula with other providers.
+In addition, a stronger emphasis will be placed on ensuring that materials and training will incorporate the research-based components of phonemic awareness, system phonics, fluency, and reading comprehension.

-In order to promote the continuous improvement of professional development activities and their impact on student learning outcomes, The Department of Career Education, Adult Education Division, through the AALRC, will include ongoing and systematic needs assessment and evaluation processes to not only provide information about the impact of professional development, but also to provide data for refining and adjusting professional development activities.
-This will be done through the following methods:
+In order to promote continuous improvement of professional development activities and the impact on student learning outcomes, The Division of Workforce Services - Adult Education Servicesthrough the AALRC will include ongoing and systematic needs assessment and evaluation processes to not only provide information about the impact of professional development, but to provide data for refining and adjusting professional development activities.

-1. Participant evaluations/surveys will be collected for all professional development activities.
-These evaluations will reflect the response of participants to the objectives, material, presentation and the trainer providers.

-2. Evaluations/surveys will be aggregated and evaluated to determine quality of training and adjustments will be made according to the results.
+- 1. Participant evaluations/surveys will be collected for all professional development activities.
+These evaluations will reflect the response of participants to the objectives, material, presentation and the trainer providers. - 2.
+Evaluations/surveys will be aggregated and evaluated to determine quality of training and adjustments will be made according to the results.
 These results will be analyzed for areas in need of improvement and changes will be made accordingly.

-3. Classroom observations, student educational gains, focus groups, and self-reporting tools will be used to assess the impact on student learning.

-4. Data from the adult education management information system will be utilized to support evidence of effectiveness of the professional development trainings.
+To support local programs and instructors, a combination of methods will be used to assess the effectiveness of professional development training.
+Classroom observations, student educational gains of teacher participants, focus groups, and overall self-reporting tools will be utilized to determine professional development effectiveness.
+Data from the adult education management information system will be utilized to evaluate and determine if the professional development activities impact student learning outcomes.

-The AALRC will use Guskey's model for the Five Critical Levels of Professional Development Evaluation to assess the quality of its professional development programs.
-The main evaluation levels include Participants' Reactions, Participants Learning, Organization support and change, Participants' use of new knowledge or skills, and Student Learning Outcomes.
+In order to assess the quality of its professional development programs, the AALRC will use Guskey's model for the Five Critical Levels of Professional Development Evaluation.
 The data from the evaluations will be used to analyze the effectiveness of the professional development program and the impact on student learning outcomes.